 Therefore, signing up for fitness programs at your local gym could be your solution to combating feelings of depression and anxiety and increasing your overall outlook on life.
 Working out with a buddy can help you keep up this habit and feed your need for sociality.

-Even though this is great for increasing your health and happiness, Vennare warns that it’s not the solution to everything, and medical treatment may sometimes be necessary.
+Even though this is great for increasing your mental health and happiness, Vennare warns that it’s not the solution to everything, and medical treatment may sometimes be necessary.
 “Working out generally keeps us healthy, reduces stress, and even provides a short-term high,” he says.
 “But remember exercise isn’t a cure-all for more serious issues like depression.”

 Invest for your Future